VagabundoProgramming/CV_Image_Captioning/README.md

 bla bla bla

 ## Other methods (trained embeddings)
-We tried with models that involves trained embeddings and
+We tried with models that involves trained embeddings that does not provide better results, they are also in this github and are two models that uses CNN and Inception_v3 respectevly and a GRU as decoder